qntm/fastjson/README.md

 >
 > A JSON parser transforms a JSON text into another representation.
 A JSON parser MUST accept all texts that conform to the JSON grammar.
 A JSON parser MAY accept non-JSON forms or extensions.

-How this other representation should be constructed is not specified.
-The method `fastjson.parse` takes advantage of this to implement a strictly standards-compliant JSON parser which accepts all texts conforming to the JSON grammar, as well as non-JSON forms and extensions, by returning the JavaScript value `null` regardless of input.
+How this other representation should be constructed is not specified. `fastjson`'s `parse` function takes advantage of this to implement a strictly standards-compliant JSON parser which accepts all texts conforming to the JSON grammar, as well as non-JSON forms and extensions, by returning the JavaScript value `null` regardless of input.

-### fastjson.stringify()
+### stringify

 [RFC 7159§10](https://tools.ietf.org/html/rfc7159#section-10) states, in its entirety: